Full Formatting Service

 “Smart” cross-references

-• I convert up to 40 cross-references (e.g. “see Figure 1.3″) to “smart” cross-references.
+- I convert internal cross-references (e.g. “see Figure 1.3″) to “smart” cross-references.
 A “smart” cross-reference hot-links to its target object, i.e. if the reader clicks on a cross-reference, they’re taken straight to the referenced target object.
 Also, if the target heading number or caption number ever changes, a smart cross-reference will auto-adjust to match the change.

 Figures

-• I resize, crop and (if requested) apply borders to up to 10 simple figure graphics (e.g. charts, photographs, jpeg images).
+- I resize, reposition, crop and (if requested) apply borders to up to 10 simple figure graphics (e.g. charts, photographs, jpeg images).

-Note: By contrast, some complex figures sit outside the Core Services and usually incur an Extended Services fee.
+Note: Some figures are complex.
 These are typically either: (i) composite graphics that have been assembled inside Word using multiple shapes and images; or (ii) image galleries where multiple images need to be presented as a grid or matrix.
+These sit outside the Core Services and incur an Extended Services fee.

 Tables

-• I format up to 10 simple tables, i.e. standard grid structures using no merged cells (except in “stacked” multi-level column headers).
-I apply a consistent, elegant (and APA-compliant) table style to all your tables.
+- I format up to 10 simple tables, i.e. standard grid structures using no merged cells (except for tiered column headers).
+I apply a consistent, elegant, APA-compliant table style to all your tables.

 Equations